ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 * Call your `outputWordPointPairs()` to output to print your formatted string output to terminal.
 And then make a second call to `outputWordPointPairs()` to output to a .txt file named after the string in `myLetters`.

-Note that you must test each of the above functions using pytest.
+To demonstrate what each function is supposed to do write test code for each using pytest before you start coding up the functions.
 The submit system will only give you a partial score (similar to lab exam 01.
 We will show the outcome of some of the instructor test cases but not all!)

 ### What lab07.py should look like